Will My Pet Need Medications After Surgery?

 1. Non-steroidal anti-inflammatory pain medications (NSAIDs)

 NSAIDs are the go-to class of pain medications for post-operative pain after oral surgery.
 This class of drugs reduces pain and inflammation.
 NSAIDs that are commonly used for people include aspirin, ibuprofen (brand name Advil or Motrin) and naproxen (brand name Aleve).
-Never use a human NSAID in your pet.
+Never use a human NSAID on your pet.
 Your Veterinary Dentist is likely to prescribe an NSAID such as carprofen (brand name Rimadyl), meloxicam (brand name Metacam) or robenicoxib (brand name Onsior) for your dog or cat.
 These medications are usually given as an injection lasting 24 hours at the end of a surgical procedure and can be given for the next 3-5 days at home in either a tablet or liquid form.
 These medications should be given with food and are not safe for animals with kidney disease or who take steroids.

 2. Neuropathic pain medications

-Gabapentin, or less commonly pregabalin, are neuropathic pain medications that are also sometimes used for additional pain control along with NSAIDs or opioids, or in patients that cannot have NSAIDs.
+Gabapentin, or less commonly pregabalin, are neuropathic pain medications that are also sometimes used for additional pain control along with NSAIDs or opioids, or in patients who cannot have NSAIDs.
 These medications are also sometimes used for seizures or for mild sedation.

 3. Opioid pain medications